 We have submitted claims on behalf of our Bextra and Celebrex clients.
 We now understand that there have been about 200 claims in total which is a surprisingly low number especially considering the widespread popular use of Celebrex.
 Bextra was a new drug introduced shortly before the Vioxx recall and there were not very many people taking it.
 We understand that some claims including those submitted several months ago are still being “assessed” and that no claims have been paid to date.
 Since the deadline has passed for further claims we have received some claim assessments for our clients and for some we have had to send in additional material.
 The assessments we have so far on Bextra look good and those clients are pleased.

 The current Bextra Celebrex status of slow processing of claims is a definite indicator that it may be some time before Vioxx claims are actually paid.
-We are now thinking we will not see any payments on Vioxx until late 2014.
-We are no longer optimistic that some Bextra and Celebrex claims will be paid soon as no payments will be made until all are fully assessed with any appeals completed.
-Claims can be filed for Vioxx until August 19, 2013.
-Payment of Vioxx claims will not take place until after the deadline when all of the claims have been assessed.
+We are now thinking we will not see any payments on Vioxx until at least late 2014.
+We are optimistic that some Bextra and Celebrex claims will be paid soon but no payments will be made until all are fully assessed with any appeals completed.
+Payment of Vioxx claims will not take place until all of the claims have been assessed.
 Payment is then made “pro-rata” based on a division of the total funds available for the settlement.
 Fortunately it is expected that there will be interim payments on Vioxx which there are not on Bextra and Celebrex.